-To find out, the researchers had participants play the well-known “ultimatum game” from the field of economics in which one party, the “proposer,” receives a sum of money and must decide how much of it, if any, to offer to a partner, the “responder.”
+The researchers had participants play the well-known “ultimatum game” from the field of economics in which one party, the “proposer,” receives a sum of money and must decide how much of it, if any, to offer to a partner, the “responder.”
 The responder then must decide whether to accept or reject the proposer’s offer.
-If the responder accepts the offer, both players receive the money as allocated by the proposer.
+If the responder accepts the offer, both players receive the money as allocated.
 If the responder rejects the offer, neither player gets to keep any of the money.

-In one of Ding and colleagues’ studies, 630 participants were recruited in China for an online experiment.
-They first played a game of luck in which they could earn a high bonus, a moderate bonus, or no bonus at all.
+In one online experiment, 630 participants recruited in China first played a game of luck in which they could earn a high bonus, a moderate bonus, or no bonus at all.
 This induction was found to lead the participants to temporarily feel wealthy, of moderate means, or poor, respectively.

 Next, the participants played the role of the responder in an ultimatum game.
-All were told that their proposer had been allocated CN¥10 (equivalent to about $1.60 at the time of the experiment) and had proposed a split of CN¥8 for himself or herself and CN¥2 for the participant—clearly an unfair offer.
+All were told that their proposer had been allocated CN¥10 (about $1.60 at the time of the experiment) and had proposed a split of CN¥8 for themselves and CN¥2 for the participant—clearly, an unfair offer.
 Participants then decided whether to accept the offer.
 About half were told they would get nothing if they rejected the offer; the other half were told they would receive the money that the proposer offered even if they formally rejected it.
 (This was done to rule out the possibility that the “poor” would feel they couldn’t afford to sacrifice even an unfair offer.)

-The experimenters also tested, and ruled out, the possibility that those endowed with wealth rejected unfair offers because they felt an altruistic sense of responsibility to enforce fairness norms.
+The experimenters tested and ruled out the possibility that those endowed with wealth rejected unfair offers because they felt an altruistic sense of responsibility to enforce fairness norms.

-Rather, a different motivation emerged for “wealthy” participants’ rejection of unfair offers: their sense of entitlement, as measured by participants’ level of agreement with statements such as “I deserve fairer treatment than others.”
-As compared to those induced to feel poor or of moderate means, those who felt wealthy were less accepting of unfair offers because they felt entitled to receive more.
+Rather, a different motivation emerged for “wealthy” participants’ rejection of unfair offers: their sense of entitlement, as measured by their level of agreement with statements such as “I deserve fairer treatment than others.”
+Those who felt wealthy were less accepting of unfair offers because they felt entitled to receive more.